View the descriptions below to learn more about the following projects:

 Lazy River Ranch Swan Pond (US Fish & Wildlife Service) - This is a wetland project to benefit swans.
 Dikes will be placed to inundate some currently irrigated land on the New Fork River floodplain in order to make the water deeper and hold it longer through the summer months.

-Red Desert to Hoback Migration Fencing Project - There are over 100 fences that deer have to navigate in the corridor between the Red Desert and the Hoback area, many of which are not wildlife friendly.
+Red Desert to Hoback Migration Partnership/Fencing Project - This longest known mule deer migration corridor in the lower 48 states spans 150 miles, one way, from the Hoback Basin to the Red Desert Basin.
+There are over 100 fences that deer have to navigate in the corridor, many of which are not wildlife friendly.
 The objective of this project is to maintain permeability.
 This can be achieved through conservation easements, improving road crossings, habitat improvement in stopover areas, and fence modification.
+Private landowners are instrumental in this conservation effort with 25% of the corridor passing through private land.

 Windmill Solar Conversions (Wyoming Game & Fish Department) - Research suggests territorial breeding pairs of ravens predate sage-grouse nests and chicks.
 The removal of man-made features from the landscape that can serve as nesting sites for specific territorial breeding pairs of ravens and control ravens when/where necessary by means such as removal of nests and constructing deterrents.
 These windmills were converted to solar pumping plants.